Subscribe via RSS Feed

 • Obesity

 • Wake up with a stretch.
-Before you get out of bed in the morning, stretch your calf muscles, arch and Achilles tendon by reaching for your toes and gently flexing your foot.
+Before you get out of bed in the morning, stretch your calf muscles, arches, and Achilles tendons by reaching for your toes and gently flexing your foot.
 This helps reverse the tightening of the plantar fascia that occurs overnight.

 • Maintain a healthy weight.
 This minimizes the stress on your plantar fascia.

 • Start sports activities slowly.
-Warm up before starting any athletic activity or sport, and start a new exercise program slowly.
+Warm up before starting any athletic activity or sport, and start new exercise programs slowly.

 How to treat at home